UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 *Data Entity*, it SHOULD have a [contributor] property, with a value of type [Equipment] or [SoftwareApplication].

-NOTE: Capturig provenance about what equipment and software was used to create files  is an area which needs to be expanded in future versions of this specification.
+NOTE: Capturing provenance about what equipment and software was used to create files  is an area which needs to be expanded in future versions of this specification.
 Other work in this area includes [ResearchObject] and the [Software Sustainability Institute's work on provenance](https://www.software.ac.uk/who-do-we-work/provenance-tool-suite)